 You have $21 to spend on food.

-In either case there may be luxury food products that you just can’t afford however keep in mind that we don’t all view luxury in the same light.
+In either case, there may be luxury food products you can’t afford; however, remember that we don’t have all view luxury in the same light.

 - Bag of chips $2.99

 Total Cost: $20.23